qualipool/swissrets/docs/Categories.md

-farm-house | Usually a larger house combining different needs, typically the accommodation wing is attached to a stable, a shelter, a shed or a stock. furnished-flat | Typically a flat or house which comes with all the built-in and loose furniture, refrigerator, washer and dryer and other essential electric appliances. granny-flat | A set of rooms, often connected to or part of a relation's house, typically with a separate house entry, not to be confused with the 'stoeckli' category. hobby-room | A sparate room for activities done regularly in one's leisure time for pleasure, similar to an atelier, but not limited to creating things. hotel | An establishment providing accommodation, meals, and other services for travellers and tourists. loft | A single room flat, typically built in an old industry storage halls or newly built as a loft flat. maisonette | A flat with at least two connected stories in a building, typically the story directly under the roof and the one below. multiplex-house | A divided house, more than two living units attached, either side by side and/or one above the other, also called multyfamily house or multiple-dwelling. office | A place in which business, clerical, or professional activities are conducted. one-room-flat | A studio flat in which the bedroom, sitting-room and kitchen are all one-room, not to be confused with the 'single-room' category. restaurant | Commercial establishment where meals are prepared and served to customers.
+farm-house | Usually a larger house combining different needs, typically the accommodation wing is attached to a stable, a shelter, a shed or a stock. furnished-flat | Typically a flat or house which comes with all the built-in and loose furniture, refrigerator, washer and dryer and other essential electric appliances. granny-flat | A set of rooms, often connected to or part of a relation's house, typically with a separate house entry, not to be confused with the 'stoeckli' category. hobby-room | A separate room for activities done regularly in one's leisure time for pleasure, similar to an atelier, but not limited to creating things. hotel | An establishment providing accommodation, meals, and other services for travellers and tourists. loft | A single room flat, typically built in an old industry storage halls or newly built as a loft flat. maisonette | A flat with at least two connected stories in a building, typically the story directly under the roof and the one below. multiplex-house | A divided house, more than two living units attached, either side by side and/or one above the other, also called multifamily house or multiple-dwelling. office | A place in which business, clerical, or professional activities are conducted. one-room-flat | A studio flat in which the bedroom, sitting-room and kitchen are all one-room, not to be confused with the 'single-room' category. restaurant | Commercial establishment where meals are prepared and served to customers.